Hutt River Province

 Hutt River Province Notes 1974 - 2020

-It should be noted that the Hutt River Province was worldwide famous since 1970, with various international news medias reported of its existence between 1970 to 2020.
+It should be noted that the Hutt River Province was worldwide famous since 1970, with various international news media reporting of its existence between 1970 to 2020.
 Many articles were also written about them too.

-Now, the question here is why would I border to buy a set in the first place?
-As I mentioned earlier, the story of the Hutt River Province formed part of Australia modern history.
-It is well known to the outside world since its creation, and more importantly, it managed to survive for more than 50 years since it was created.
+Now, the question here is why would I bother to buy a set in the first place?
+As I mentioned earlier, the story of the Hutt River Province formed part of Australia's modern history.
+It is well known to the outside world since its creation, and more importantly, it has managed to survive for more than 50 years since it was created.
 If only these notes were printed with banknote security features would make them a bit more interesting to collect.
-Obviously, in doing that would cost more to produce, and I am sure their main purpose was to general revenues for the Principality, and as such cost effectiveness would have taken into consideration then.
+Obviously, doing that would cost more to produce, and I am sure their main purpose was to generate revenues for the Principality, and as such cost effectiveness would have been taken into consideration then.

 Signature - Prince Leonard I of Hutt